filamentphp/filament/packages/panels/docs/02-getting-started.md

 }
 ```

-The first argument of the `relationship()` method is the name of the relationship method in the model that Filament should use to load the select options.
-The second argument is the column name in the `owners` table to use for identifying owners.
-In our case, we want to select from a list of owner names.
+The first argument of the `relationship()` method is the name of the function that defines the relationship in the model (used by Filament to load the select options) — in this case, `owner`.
+The second argument is the column name to use from the related table — in this case, `name`.

-Let's also make the owner field required and `searchable()`.
-In case the list is long, we can `preload()` the first 50 owners into the searchable list:
+Let's also make the `owner` field required, `searchable()`, and `preload()` the first 50 owners into the searchable list (in case the list is long):

 ```php
 use Filament\Forms;